ihab-elrayah/CS-360-Mobile-Architect-Programming/README.md

-# Event Tracking App
+# PlanPointPro

-The Event Tracking App is an expaned version of my CS-360-Mobile-Architect-Programming Final Project, a sophisticated solution designed to streamline event management and participation.
+The PlanPointPro is an Event Tracking App, a sophisticated solution designed to streamline event management and participation.
 It simplifies the process of tracking and engaging with various events, leveraging modern technology to enhance user experience.
+PlanPointPro was created during my Final Project in CS-360-Mobile-Architect-Programming course and now  expaned to an APP! woohoo!

-🌐 **Website**: Coming Soon...😊
+🌐 **APP**: Coming Soon...😊

 ## 🛠 Technologies Used